cloudnative-pg/cloudnative-pg/docs/src/security.md

-`list` and `watch`, will not have access to nothing more than just see, and if that user already had access to that `ServiceAccount`, probably, you have worst problem by now, is on you to not allow the users to access to the operator `ServiceAccount` and any other `ServiceAccount` used by any other operator that has permissions.
+`list` and `watch`, will not have access to nothing more than just see, and if that user already had access to that `ServiceAccount`, probably, you have worst problem by now, is on you to not allow the users to access to the operator `ServiceAccount` and any other `ServiceAccount` used by any other operator that has this kind of permissions.

 ### Can this issue be mitigated?